uoftgasa/uoftgasa.github.io/markdown/index.md

 ### McLennan Physical Labs and Burton Tower
 McLennan Physical Labs is at [60 St George St](https://goo.gl/maps/ShCfL48w2iF2).
-The lower two floors of the building are entirely undergraduate lecture halls and labs.
+The lower two floors of the building are entirely undergraduate lecture halls and labs, but also feature a snack shop and vending machines.
 The tower in the southwest corner of the building houses offices for the physics department, with the 12th, 13th and 14th floors containing [DAA](#department-of-astronomy-and-astrophysics) and [CITA](#canadian-institute-for-theoretical-astrophysics) offices.
-Unlike [AB](#astronomy-building), this building is accessible, and doors remain unlocked until 9pm.
+Unlike [AB](#astronomy-building), this building is accessible up to the 14th floor, and doors remain unlocked until 9pm.

 #### MP Common Rooms